-In the present study, we use the version of BCC-CSM2-MR participating in CMIP6, which is a fully coupled model with atmosphere, ocean, land surface, and sea ice components (Wu et al., 2019).
+90 In the present study, we use the version of BCC-CSM2-MR participating in CMIP6, which is a fully coupled model with atmosphere, ocean, land surface, and sea ice components (Wu et al., 2019).
 The atmospheric component in BCC-CSM2-MR is based on the Beijing Climate Center atmospheric general circulation model (BCC-AGCM; Wu et al., 2010).
-BCC-AGCM originates from the community atmospheric model version 3 (CAM3) developed by the National Center for Atmospheric Research (NCAR), but has evolved into a largely different model.
 The spectral dynamical core of BCC-AGCM is featured by introducing a reference stratified atmospheric temperature and a reference surface pressure into the governing equations (Wu et al., 2008).
-Besides, model physics in BCC-AGCM has been substantially updated, including a new deep convection scheme (Wu, 2012), modified parameterizations for cloud cover, a revised algorithm for the air-sea turbulent fluxes, an empirical equation to compute the snow cover fraction, etc. The vertical discretization of BCC-AGCM also differs from CAM3 (Wu et al., 2019).
 The Beijing Climate Center Atmosphere-Vegetation Interaction Model (BCC-AVIM; Li et al., 2019) serves as the land component of BCC-CSM2-MR. It includes major land surface biophysical and plant physiological processes.
 The oceanic component is based on the Modular Ocean Model version 4 (MOM4; Griffies et al., 2005) and the sea ice component is the Sea Ice Simulator (SIS; Winton, 2000).
 Over the sea ice, a new bulk aerodynamic algorithm is formulated for computing surface exchange fluxes (Lu et al., 2013).
 The above four components are physically coupled through fluxes of momentum, energy, and water at their interfaces, which is realized using the NCAR flux coupler version 5.